14 Mins

 Intelligent automation can help protect against both internal and external fraud by flagging transactions as suspicious if it meets certain parameters.
 These flagged transactions can then be verified by a human agent.
 Banks across the world are adopting anti-fraud methodologies involving intelligent automation.

-One great way to do this is to AI verification protocol that identifies the location of the transaction, the amount, tracking cookies and shopping behaviour.
+One great way to do this is to use an AI verification protocol that identifies the location of the transaction, the amount, tracking cookies and shopping behaviour.
 Post-compilation of these metrics, it either approves the transaction or flags it for manual review.

 The algorithm can process thousands of transactions every second, making it a robust real-time defence system against fraud.

-b.
-Loan processing
+• Loan processing

 As with any document processing task, this too is time-consuming and tedious.
 By applying simple RPA rules and logic, you can automate a few of the manual tasks and free up resources to focus on more complex tasks.
 Tasks such as collecting customer documents, validating information, asking customers to fix incorrect entries, sending loan approval confirmations, etc. can be automated with an intelligent automation engine.

-c.
-Account opening and closures
+• Account opening and closures

 Opening and closing a bank account is a lengthy process.
 There are too many steps involved.
 And with manual document collection for KYC, verification of information and onboarding of users for the new services, there is a high chance of error and hence, more delays.
 Similarly, during account closure, banking staff need to cancel the user’s debit and credit cards, standing orders, transfer pending interests/funds, etc. With intelligent automation, banks have freed up their staff from these activities and let automation and AI take it over.
 Now, these same tasks are optimised for speed, accuracy and efficiency.